-Many investors and collectors consider the intricately designed Mexican Gold Aztecas to be one of the most beautiful gold coins of all time.
+Many investors and collectors consider the intricately designed 20 Peso Mexican Gold Aztecas to be one of the most beautiful gold coins of all time.
 The Mexican Mint produced these 20 Peso gold coins between 1917 and 1921 and in 1959.
-The Azteca Gold coins were never intended to be used as currency.
-The coins are considerably smaller than the 50 Peso Centenario Gold coins but they are also made out of 90% gold and 10% copper.
+The Mexican Azteca gold coins were never intended to be used as currency.
+The coins are considerably smaller than the 50 Peso Centenario gold coins but they are also made out of 90% gold and 10% copper.
 The addition of copper makes the coins more durable and wear-resistant.
-Mexican Gold Aztecas can usually be bought for a mere 3% to 4% premium over their gold value, making them a popular choice with savvy investors/collectors.
+The Aztecas are a popular choice with investors/collectors since they can usually be bought for a mere 3% to 4% premium over their gold value.

 The obverse side of the Mexican 20 Gold Peso Azteca coin depicts the Aztec Calendar Stone.
 Also known as the Sun Stone, it is believed to have been carved during the reign of the 6th Aztec monarch in 1479.
 Dedicated to the sun as the principal Aztec deity, it is a large ceremonial object that served as an astronomical/astrological guide.
 The coin's denomination (Vente Pesos = 20 Pesos) and gold weight (15 grams) are inscribed underneath the stone.